 There’s so much power available here that you’ll likely not utilise it all straight away.
 Apple’s having a big push with augmented reality (AR) and this will demand more power when developers really start to push it to its limits.

 The A12 Bionic should also allow the iPhone XR to stay fast for multiple years.
 When you think Apple has only just stopped selling the four-year-old iPhone 6S, it becomes obvious this iteration will be around for a long time.
-Of course, I can’t comment on how fast the iPhone XR will be 18 to 24 months down the line.
-But Apple’s recent focus with iOS 12 on ensuring legacy devices still perform well gives plenty of hope.

 The iPhone XR is a great pick too if you’re an avid mobile gamer.
 It doesn’t pack some of the fancy features you get with the Razer Phone 2 (120Hz refresh rate) or ROG Phone (a mix of gaming-focused accessories).
 But instead, it offers plenty of power and the wide-range of excellent games available on the App Store.
-Intensive titles, such as Asphalt 9 and PUBG, run fantastically well and match the pricier iPhone XS for loading and frame rates.
+Intensive titles, such as Asphalt 9 and PUBG, run fantastically well and match the pricier iPhone 11 Pro for loading and frame rates.

-For all new iOS devices in late 2018, Apple has completely moved away from Touch ID fingerprint unlocking.
+Apple has completely moved away from Touch ID fingerprint unlocking.
 Putting so much faith in its Face ID facial unlocking means it has to work reliably.
 Thankfully, Apple succeeds with this: Face ID is reliable at bursting into life when you look at the phone and it works even in a pitch-black environment.